CFC-Servers/cfc_waiter/README.md

     table.insert( WaiterQueue, struct )
 end
 ```
 As you can see, you first check if the `Waiter` table exists.
-If it does, you can just use Waiter normally.
+If it does, you can use Waiter normally.
 If it doesn't, you're able to generate a simple structure and push it to the `WaiterQueue` table.

 **Note:** `WaiterQueue = WaiterQueue or {}` is an important line.
-This says "Use the existing `WaiterQueue` table, but if it doesn't exist just create a new empty table.
+This says "Use the existing `WaiterQueue` table, but if it doesn't exist, create a new empty table."
 This is the polite way of using the `WaiterQueue` to ensure you're not overwriting/deleting other addons' entries in the queue.

 # Technical Details